 - Demodex folliculorum

-Diet may also be linked to acne.
-A study published in Advances in Dermatology and Allergology suggests that a diet high in sugary carbohydrates may
+A person’s diet may also be linked to acne.
+A study published in Advances in Dermatology and Allergology suggests that a diet high in sugary carbohydrates

 Scalp hygiene plays an essential role in avoiding clogged pores.
-A good rule of thumb is to wash the hair whenever it starts to feel oily and after every workout.
+A person can try washing their hair whenever it starts to feel oily and after every workout.

-To treat scalp acne and prevent further flare-ups, try:
+To treat scalp acne and prevent further flare-ups, a person can consider:

 - wearing looser-fitting headgear to let the scalp breathe